The 30 Best Museums In Holland (Suggested By Locals)

 Address: Zeestraat 65, 2518 AA Den Haag

 It is rare when a museum centers around one piece of art, albeit the largest painting in the world.
-The artwork in question is a panorama of the city of Scheveningen at the end of the 19th century.
+The artwork in question is a panorama of Scheveningen at the end of the 19th Century.

 16. Den Haag, Escher In The Palace